Additive normal tempered stable processes for equity derivatives and power law scaling: The model

-The distribution of an Additive process at time $t$ is infinitely divisible. $(A_t,\nu_t,\gamma_t)$ is the generating triplet that characterizes the Additive process $ \left\{{X_t}\right\}_{t\geq 0}$. $A_t$, $\nu_t$ and $\gamma_t$ are called respectively the diffusion term, the L\'evy measure and the drift term \citep[see][pp.38-39]{Sato}. \\
+An additive process is a c\'adl\'ag stochastic process on $\mathbb{R}$ $\left\{X_t\right\}_{t\geq 0}$, with $X_0=0$ a.s. and characterized by independent increments and stochastic continuity \citep[see, e.g.][Def.14.1 p.455]{Cont}.
+It can be proven that the distribution of an additive process at time $t$ is infinitely divisible. $(A_t,\nu_t,\gamma_t)$ is the generating triplet that characterizes the additive process $ \left\{{X_t}\right\}_{t\geq 0}$. $A_t$, $\nu_t$ and $\gamma_t$ are called respectively the diffusion term, the L\'evy measure and the drift term \citep[see][pp.38-39]{Sato}.\footnote{In this paper, the notation follows closely the one in \citet{Sato}.}